 1: Make a List

-If you’re the kind of person who thinks, “But what if…?” and ends up packing for multiple climates and every sartorial eventuality, the best way to start is to consider where you’re going, think what you might want to do there, and make a cruise packing list.
+Are you the kind of person who thinks, “But what if…?” and ends up packing for multiple climates and every sartorial eventuality?
+Then the best place to start is to consider where you’re going, what you might want to do while you’re there, and make a cruise packing list.

 Daywear is as it would be on any vacation: casual shorts, jeans, T-shirts, sundresses.
 Evenings are a little dressier than, say, a vacation rental or a camping trip, but that’s all part of the fun.
 If you forget any essentials, don’t worry; you can buy them on board.